 • The defender won the Scottish Premiership twice and the Scottish League Cup in two seasons at Celtic.

-• Virgil is the eighth Dutchman to represent Liverpool, following in the footsteps of Erik Meijer, Sander Westerveld, Bolo Zenden, Jan Kromkamp, Ryan Babel, Dirk Kuyt and Georginio Wijnaldum.
+• Virgil is the eighth Dutchman to represent Liverpool FC, following in the footsteps of Erik Meijer, Sander Westerveld, Bolo Zenden, Jan Kromkamp, Ryan Babel, Dirk Kuyt and Georginio Wijnaldum.
 Wijnaldum is the only other Dutch player still at Anfield.

-• Van Dijk follows in the footsteps of Alberto Aquilani, Jason McAteer, Kolo Toure, Nuri Sahin, Raul Meireles, Rigobert Song, Sami Hyypia and Steve Nicol as the occupant of the No4 shirt since the Premier League started.
+• Van Dijk follows in the footsteps of Alberto Aquilani, Jason McAteer, Kolo Toure, Nuri Sahin, Raul Meireles, Rigobert Song, Sami Hyypia and Steve Nicol as the occupant of the number four shirt at Anfield since the Premier League started.

 • Standing at 6ft 4ins, Van Dijk is one of the tallest players in the Liverpool FC squad.